bluehalo/fhir-app-starter/README.md

 **_Semantic-UI_** --

-- Perhaps the most opinionated decision, Semantic-UI is a stellar CSS Framework and component library for building applications.
+- Perhaps the most opinionated decision, Semantic-UI is an excellent CSS Framework and component library for building applications.

 ## Getting Started